stfc/PSyclone/doc/developer_guide/transformations.rst

    the hierarchy, with levels that support commutitivity checking each option.
 This is similar to the approach taken in ``math_equal()`` in the ``Node`` base-class.

+4) there is a test for non-elementwise operations on the rhs of an assignment as it is not possible to turn this into an explicit loop.
+At the moment, the return type(s) of an operation are not returned.
+This is the subject of #685.
+For the moment the test just checks for MATMUL as that is currently the only non-elementwise operation in the PSyiR.